School of Business

 What can I do with Accounting?

 An accounting education provides you with career paths within accounting as well as an excellent springboard for other careers in business.
 Within the field of accounting there are a number of specializations.
 One of the most common is auditing, which is the review of an organization’s financial statements by a Certified Public Accountant CPA.
-Other certifications include the CMA (Certificate in management Accounting) and CIA (Certified Internal Auditor).
+Other certifications include the CMA (Certified Management Accountant) and CIA (Certified Internal Auditor).
 However, one need not be certified to enjoy a successful career in accounting.
 Organizations of all kinds—manufacturing firms, retailers, wholesalers, government agencies, service organizations and not-for-profit entities all need financial statements for internal and external decision-makers.
 Most organizations of any size employ a variety of people in accounting positions.
 Organizations and individuals use tax accountants to help them meet their tax obligations.
 Outside of the field of accounting, chief financial officers, company presidents, and even chief executive officers often use their accounting education as the first step along their career paths.

 Why Accounting at PLU?